SAS-DHRH/raspberry-pi/kiosk/Chromium-X11.md

 2. Connect your Raspberry Pi to a display monitor, keyboard and mouse.

-3. Connect your Raspberry Pi to a power source and boot it up.
+3. Connect your Raspberry Pi to a power supply and boot it up.

 4. Once your Raspberry Pi has completed booting up (this may take 3-5 minutes the first time around), you should see a login prompt like the following: